kellykohlleffel/genai-rag-bigquery/README.md

 * Open a new Python notebook name it "BigQuery Notebook" in the BigQuery Studio Console by clicking the down arrow on the Query Tool Bar and selecting “Python Notebook” and "Enable All" APIs
 * Copy and paste the following code blocks into the BigQuery Notebook

-> ### Note - Because this is the first code block that is being executed, it may take up to 60 seconds for the runtime environment to be allocated before the code is executed.
+> ### NOTE - Because this is the first code block that is being executed, it may take up to 60 seconds for the runtime environment to be allocated before the code is executed.
 This is a one-time initialization and won’t be required in subsequent steps.

 ## **Code Block 1**
 ```